felipedelosh/PruebaTecnicaSIER/README.md

 ## Add event:

-Enter the url localhost:4000/event method POST and send de Json with the information for example:
+Enter the url localhost:4000/event method POST and send de Json with the information of event, after send the solicituted the server return a Json with the information.

 {
-    "id" : 1,
     "name_event" : "event001",
     "type_event" : "test",
     "description" : "This is a test event",